ralphplumley/ralphplumley/README.md

 I'm a fullstack engineer with design sensibilities and empathy for the end user, usability, and accessibility.

-- 🛠 I enjoy working with: TypeScript, JavaScript, AWS, Linux, vim, React, NodeJS
+- 🛠 Professionally I've with: TypeScript, JavaScript, AWS, Linux, vim, React, NodeJS
-- 📖 Currently enjoying the [Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition) series, functional programming, and Elixir.
+- 📖 Currently enjoying reading the [Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition) series, and about functional programming and Elixir
 - 📫 How to reach me: my github handle (@) gmail.com

 <!--